ieure/romhacks/tacscan-freeplay/README.md

  - Inserting a coin will add credits even when in freeplay, which could prevent the attract mode from running.
 This is probably not a huge deal, but would be nice to fix.
+ - It doesnt (yet) work on real hardware.

 ## Copyright